Anyone over the age of 12 is currently eligible to receive the COVID-19 vaccine.

 Experts at CDC are learning about the protection that COVID-19 vaccines provide under real-life conditions.
 So, once you get vaccinated, keep wearing your mask, washing your hands and staying 6 feet from others until you hear differently from CDC and DSHS.

 We are still learning about how long a person that has had COVID-19 is protected by “natural immunity.”
 Early data suggests that immunity after having COVID-19 may not last very long.
 We also don’t know yet how long the vaccines’ protection lasts, called “vaccine-induced immunity.”
 CDC and DSHS will keep the public informed as more information becomes available.

 Yes.
 Immunity from the COVID-19 vaccine may last longer than the natural immunity you get if you’ve already had COVID-19.
-People who currently have COVID-19 should not get the vaccine while they are sick.
+People who currently have COVID-19, should wait 10 days after the onset of symptoms.

 For all but one of the COVID-19 vaccines offered right now, you will need two shots for full protection.
 You will need two doses from the same manufacturer, spaced 21 or 28 days apart, depending on which company made the vaccine.
 You will get full protection from the vaccine usually 1–2 weeks after getting your second dose.
 Get the second shot even if you have side effects from the first shot, unless the vaccination provider or your healthcare provider tells you not to get the second shot.

 When you get the vaccine, you will get information about what kind of vaccine you got and when you need to come back for your second dose.
 You can register and use the new V-safe After Vaccination Health Checker to get health check-ins after you have the COVID-19 vaccination, and reminders to get your second dose if you need one.
 If you choose to get only one dose, the amount of protection you may have is not known.